 Fried chicken can be an intimidating dinner to make.
 Turn it into meatballs, though, and skip out on the deep frying altogether with this simpler (and healthier) dish, encompassing comforting Southern flavour.

-Other savoury dishes
+MORE savoury dishes with tapioca

 My pizza crusts may be unconventional, but they really work!
 The crisp, thin crust hits the spot for that craving, plus they’re not only grain-free… they’re nut-free!
 Perfect for packing up the kiddos’ lunches.

 Inspired by knödel which is usually made of flour or potato, this healthier-for-you version is a fun way to get in more veggies.
 They’re usually a side with meat or stews.
 I pan-fry them for that crispy crust.

 This recipe is a super fun way to use tapioca pearls!
 These authentic-tasting Thai dumplings are loaded with colourful veggies, and they’re both paleo- and vegan-friendly.
 Recipe from Greens of the Stone Age.

 I love mixing up traditional muffins and bread with savoury recipes like this take on zucchini bread using tapioca flour.
 It’s a great way to embrace summer produce, and these muffins are packed with flavour from ground pumpkin seeds in the batter!

 Yeah, it’s addictive, but you can feel good about munching hard on these veggie bites!
 These will be a hit if you have to make up an appetiser for a party or event.

 Bananas and chocolate go hand in hand.
 Why not make the combination compact and portable?
 These grain-free cassava flour beauties are perfectly decadent and fluffy.
 Recipe from Recipes to Nourish.